andosgee/Python-Calculator/README.md

 # Python Calculator
- A calculator made with python
+A basic calculator with a GUI, used TKinter for the GUI.